cvghivebrain/Sonic1sq/README.md

 * Water palettes are generated in-game by the WaterFilter subroutine, instead of being hardcoded.
 * Palette transitions are controlled by a brightness variable, and no longer require a "next" palette.
 This simplifies loading new palettes.
 * Monitor icons load only as needed, allowing for up to 256 unique monitor types (with a maximum of 8 loaded at any one time).
 * Each title card has its own PLC, so only letters that are used need to be loaded.
-Title card objects have been rewritten to display a string (which is automatically centered by the autocard macro) instead of using mappings.
+Title cards are automatically centered by the autocard macro.
-* The HUD and other similar counters now use sprite mappings to display numbers instead of loading graphics to VRAM.
-The digits 0-9 are always in VRAM.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).